Harriette Pipes McAdoo: Early life

 McAdoo was the first of three children born to William Harrison Pipes and Anne Howard Russell Pipes.
 She was born in the infirmary of Fort Valley State College.
 William Pipes taught at Fort Valley State and several other colleges, was president of Alcorn College and became the first African-American professor at Michigan State University.
 When McAdoo was a small child, her mother worked as a domestic servant in spite of having a master's degree because of poor job prospects for black people at the time.

 McAdoo grew up mostly in Little Rock, Arkansas, but her family moved to East Lansing, Michigan, when she was a teenager, and she finished high school there.
-Dr. McAdoo was a member of the sorority Alpha Kappa Alpha, Inc. She traveled often to conduct multicultural studies, completing research in Zimbabwe, Ghana, Kenya, and sang in multiple groups, including the MSU Choral Union, the Earl Nelson Singers, and All Souls Church Choir.
+Dr. McAdoo was a member of the sorority Alpha Kappa Alpha.
+She traveled often to conduct multicultural studies, completing research in Zimbabwe, Ghana, Kenya, and sang in multiple groups, including the MSU Choral Union, the Earl Nelson Singers, and All Souls Church Choir.
 She was a member Ann Arbor Friends Meeting, Red Cedar Friends Meeting, and All Souls Church, Unitarian.
 McAdoo earned undergraduate and master's degree from Michigan State University.
 With these degrees, McAdoo taught at Milan and Ypsilanti High School in Michigan and started the first special education classroom at Ypsilanti High School.
 McAdoo then received her Ph.D. in educational psychology and child development from the University of Michigan and worked towards professorship at Howard University.
 She also did postdoctoral work at Harvard University.